benrmatthews/below1point5/pages/home.md

   key: Home
   order: 0
 ---
-# Below 1.5

-Explaining below 1.5C in below 1.5 minutes.
+# Explaining below 1.5C in below 1.5 minute

+Climate change is real, but hard to understand for many people.

+There are many challenges that we face in the climate crisis, but many climate solutions exist to help.